mrmcgrewx/MLApp-Demo/README.md

 The application itself is pretty straightforward.
 After logging into the app ([I provide a java server here](https://google.com)), the user can select to start scanning objects or review previous images collected.
 If the object being scanned by the camera returns a confidence higher than 50% an image is captured and the option to send the data to the server is presented.
 You can also review the previous images taken in the review section.

+For a breakdown of what's going on in the application [click here](https://filler.com)